This is the modern 48 Laws of Power.

 And, most of all, you send a much more appealing message: that if you made it, so can anyone else.

 It today’s cultural climate, if you want to be admired and revered across the board, you need to drop the natural talent angle.

-You’re better instead positioning yourself like you’ve fought insurmountable odds with endless dedication, grit and power of perseverance.
+You’re better instead to position yourself like you’ve fought insurmountable odds with endless dedication, grit, and power of perseverance.

 And then end your spiel with a wink to the audience: they can do it too.